na105/Hyphen_flutter_app/README.md

 This application is for social and interacting purposes.
 This application's UI/UX designs were first initialized by both Figma and Canva applications.

+<br><br>

+This flutter app has been tested and employed by:
+  - android emulator and physical android smartphones
+  - ios emulator

+<br><br>

 Users can:
   - Create accounts
   - Post pictures